huijing/slides/100-aea-2022/README.md

 Javascript came into the picture in 1995, because there was a need for a scripting language that could run on the client-side, apparently to do form validation.
 Not sure how true that part is, but needing a lightweight scripting language that could run on the client was real.

 A couple years later, the concept of AJAX, short for Asynchronous Javascript and XML, started to take off because it allowed content on the page to be updated dynamically without reloading the entire page.
-The concept on which Single Page Applications or SPAs are built on.
+This is THE concept on which Single Page Applications or SPAs are built on.

-This term “Single Page” is so misleading to me, because my mind has anchored the word page to physical books.
-So even the largest book I can think of is around this size.
-But when you think about a lot of the commercial SPAs out there these days, it's more like a page the size of this room.
+This term “Single Page” rather misleading to me, because in my mind, a page isn't that large.
+But when you think about a lot of the commercial SPAs out there these days, it's more like a page the size of the room you're sitting in.

-With the increase in scale and hence complexity, the organisation of code becomes a lot more crucial, and ideally, some form of process and standards would need to be introduced.
-I've found that I haven't encountered this aspect of CSS grid implementation as much as I would have liked.
-Personally, I'd love to hear how folks at different organisations deal with the constraints unique to their context.
+With this increase in scale and hence complexity, the organisation of code becomes a lot more crucial.
+Frameworks can help provide structure, but with them come some restrictions on how to do things.
+But hey, the potential for interesting ideas stem from overcoming constraints, no?

-Let's do a quick run-through of how Grid works and how to use it.
+Before that, let's do a quick run-through of how Grid works and how to use it.
 Similar to Flexbox, it involves a parent-child relationship between the container and its immediate children.
 Grid properties on the container can have an impact on the grid items and items themselves have an "awareness" of their siblings.

 The bare minimum to start using grid as a layout tool is setting `display` to `grid`, then defining some columns.
 Theoretically, you don't even have to be explicit with the rows unless you want to.
 Because the row height will naturally be whatever it needs for the content to fit.